-And, unbeknownst to me, that topic seems pretty popular this fall from other women farmers.
+In fact, other farm bloggers have also talked about it.
 Yes, farmers are as different as songs on the radio.
 My friend Sara blogged about women farmers and how they do wear makeup.
 Her inspiration came from a recent plane trip she took where she was told by a young boy that she did not look like a farmer because she wore makeup and he argued that “farmers do not wear makeup!”
 It’s a great read!
-Another friend, The Farmer’s Wife, talks about other stereotypes that she has encountered.
-And just like them, here is why I do not fit the “farmer stereotype” either:
+And just like her, I do not fit the “farmer stereotype” either:

 And with that, let’s just celebrate all types of farmers . . . women included.